jmeiracorbal/docker-nginx-templates/README.md

 * Domain DNS Server with internet access.
 * A server with internet access over the installation is made.
 * Don't touch the project structure except `templates`
+* Domain name does end with a valid public suffix (TLD)

 ## Create web containers with letsencrypt